build-your-own-internet/byoi/chapters/appendix/discovery-rp_filter.md

 Uh oh!
 The route to get to `5.0.0.0/8` is running through Router4 on `200.1.1.16/29`...
 That's not what we're expecting.
 We almost certainly have a routing loop there, which means that packets are being passed back and forth between the same machines without ever reaching their destination.

 > **EXERCISE:**
-> Now that you know where the problem is, go into `sleep-exercise.sh` for this chapter, fix the route, and `restart` your containers!
+> Now that you know where the problem is, go into `start-up-exercise.sh` for this chapter, fix the route, and `restart` your containers!
 Can you ping Server from Client now?

 Notes: